jimmyff/jimmyff-website/content/blog/2026-04-13-open-letter-uk-digital-privacy/index.md

 None of this comes from people who understand the technology.
 The government is not listening to security professionals, cryptographers, or the global expert consensus.

 500+ scientists say device scanning is technically infeasible [^breyer-scientists].
 The cryptography community is unanimous that no safe encryption backdoor exists [^bugs-pockets].
 400+ researchers say age verification must not be deployed at scale [^adguard-letter].
 Apple tried client-side scanning and abandoned it as too dangerous.
 The EU tried Chat Control and it failed.
 The European Court of Human Rights has already ruled that breaking encryption violates the right to privacy.
-There are working alternatives - zero-knowledge age proofs, on-device safety classifiers that don't phone home, end-to-end encrypted abuse reporting tools - that the government isn't even discussing.
+There are working alternatives - privacy-preserving age verification, on-device safety classifiers that don't phone home, end-to-end encrypted abuse reporting tools - that the government isn't even discussing.

 Your response?
 Press on regardless.